Leaders in Obesity Medicine

 Liza Blanc earned her Bachelor of Science in Nutrition with an emphasis in eating disorders & Bachelor of Science in Kinesiology from Kansas State University.
 Liza has devoted her life to helping people create healthy and sustainable lifestyle changes while focusing on the person as a whole.
 Liza has 5 children, and 3 adorable grandchildren.
 Her family members keep her busy with school, sports, and church activities.

 Through the years, Teia has seen both men and women struggle with health problems exacerbated by obesity.
 After spending 30 years practicing as a Medical Assistant in the fields of both Urology and OB/GYN, she was drawn to the field of Obesity Medicine, hoping to work upstream in order to make a difference in people’s health.
 Teia is originally from Oklahoma and is a die-hard Sooners fan.
-In her free time, she likes to spend time with her husband, 2 grown children, her new granddaughter (ask to see a picture!) and her dogs.
+In her free time, she likes to spend time with her two grown children, her two grandbabies, and her dogs.